mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 }
 ```

-You should be careful when using functions and classes with effects inside a module outside a Svelte component because effects must have a parent effect for cleanup:
+Be careful when initializing functions and classes with effects outside the component initialization because effects must have a root effect for cleanup:

 ```ts:example.svelte.ts
 function createCounter() {